Transport in Malta: Air transport

 Malta International Airport is the only airport serving the Maltese Islands.
-It is built on the land formerly occupied by the RAF Luqa air base.
+It is built on land formerly occupied by the RAF Luqa air base.
 A heliport is also located there, but the scheduled service to Gozo ceased in 2006.
-From June 2007 to August 2012, a three-times daily floatplane service, operated by HarbourAir Malta, linked the sea terminal in Grand Harbour to Mgarr harbour in Gozo.
+From June 2007 to August 2012, a three-times-daily floatplane service, operated by HarbourAir Malta, linked the sea terminal in Grand Harbour to Mgarr harbour in Gozo.

-In the past there were two further airfields which were in operation during World War II and into the 1960s, located at Ta'Qali and Ħal Far.
-They have now since been closed, the land on the former has now been converted into a national park, stadium and the Crafts Village visitor attraction.
-The Malta Aviation Museum is also situated here, preserving several aircraft including Hurricane and Spitfire fighters which defended the island in World War II. Ħal Far has been converted into an industrial estate, a race track and an immigration reception centre.
+In the past there were two further airfields that were in operation during World War II and into the 1960s, located at Ta'Qali and Ħal Far.
+They have since been closed; the land at the former has been converted into a national park, the stadium, and the Crafts Village visitor attraction.
+The Malta Aviation Museum is also situated there, preserving several aircraft including Hurricane and Spitfire fighters that defended the island in World War II. Ħal Far has been converted into an industrial estate, a race track, and an immigration reception centre.

 The national airline is KM Malta Airlines, which replaced Air Malta in March 2024.